Maltene Insights: Real Science

 In collaboration with Golden Bear’s Richard White, Dr. Rostler set about developing a technology that would literally restore the petroleum maltenes to aging asphalt, rejuvenating its pliability and resilience, thereby significantly improving pavement durability and extending pavement life cycle.

 Genuine petroleum Maltene Replacement Technology (MRT) remains the most sustainable process currently available for optimizing the service life of asphalt pavement.

 PTI’s depth of real-world experience applying our industry’s original Maltene Replacement T

 These include JOINTBOND® longitudinal joint stabilizer, JOINTBONDTi ® pollution- and heat-reducing longitudinal joint stabilizer, A.R.A.-1 Ti®

 We are in the process of extending our current product line of titanium-oxide-enriched materials with the goal of eventually transforming a significant portion of America’s roadways into photocatalytic pavement capable of proactively reducing air pollution related to vehicle exhaust emissions.

 All of the products we make and most of the products we sell have extensive field test data available to validate our performance claims, much of it independently conducted by our public agency customers.
 Your local PTI service representative can share with you data from communities in your region, including before and after photographic documentation, to help you present the case for proven PTI technologies.

 Read more about The Science of Pavement Preservation in real world applications.

-Read more about MRT and GHG Mitigation.
+Read more about Maltene Replacement Technology and Green House Gas (GHG) Mitigation.